Alexander Hammerstone: Total Nonstop Action Wrestling (2024-2025)

 Hammerstone returned to TNA (formerly Impact) on January 13, 2024 at Hard To Kill, losing to Josh Alexander.
 On the February 29 episode of TNA Impact!, it was announced that Hammerstone had signed with the promotion and would face Alexander in a rematch at Sacrifice on March 8.
 During the bout, as the referee was on the mat recovering after being accidentally struck, Hammerstone would turn heel, hitting Alexander with a low blow, then the Nightmare Pendulum (his version of a swinging side slam), allowing him to score the victory.
 Hammerstone took Alexander's headgear as a trophy after the match.
 On April 20 at Rebellion, Hammerstone was defeated by Alexander in the third match, which was a Last Man Standing match.
 On August 22, 2024 episode of Impact!, Hammerstone defeated Kushida to qualify for the Ultimate X match for the TNA X Division Championship at Emergence, which was won by Zachary Wentz.

 On the September 12 episode of Impact!, Hammerstone lost to Steve Maclin.
 At Victory Road, Hammerstone and Jake Something defeated Eric Young and Steve Maclin.
 At Bound for Glory, Hammerstone competed in the 20-person Intergender Call Your Shot Gauntlet which was won by Frankie Kazarian.
 At Turning Point, Hammerstone competed in the Six-way Thanksgiving Turkey Bowl match which was won by Joe Hendry.
 His final match in TNA took place on the March 13, 2025, episode of Impact! where Hammerstone competed for the TNA World Championship where he lost to Joe Hendry.

 Hammerstone departed from TNA on March 7, 2025, when his contract expired.

 WWE (2024)

 On September 10, 2024, amidst a talent exchange between TNA and WWE's NXT brand, Hammerstone made a surprise appearance on the September 10, 2024 episode of NXT, being revealed as Tony D'Angelo handpicked opponent to face NXT North American Champion Oba Femi in a non-title match, where he was defeated.
 On the September 17 episode, he defeated D'Angelo via countout.

 Maple Leaf Pro Wrestling (2025–present)

-On July 6, 2025 ar MLP Resurrection, Hammerstone made his debut for Maple Leaf Pro Wrestling, unsuccessfully challenging to Rohan Raja for the PWA Grails Championship.
+On July 6, 2025 at MLP Resurrection, Hammerstone made his debut for Maple Leaf Pro Wrestling, unsuccessfully challenging to Rohan Raja for the PWA Champion's Grail.